-Design and Data Collection
+Design and data collection

-This cross-sectional study used questionnaire data on potential individual correlates of walking that were collected as part of the fourth wave (October 2004) of the Dutch GLOBE study in a stratified sample of the adult population of the city of Eindhoven and its surrounding municipalities (N = 6377; response 64.4%).
-More detailed information on the objectives, study design, and data collection of the GLOBE study can be found elsewhere (25,39,40).
+Paragraph #6:This cross-sectional study used questionnaire data on potential individual correlates of walking that were collected as part of the fourth wave (October 2004) of the Dutch GLOBE study in a stratified sample of the adult population of the city of Eindhoven and its surrounding municipalities (N=6,377; response 64.4%).
+More detailed information on the objectives, study design, and data collection of the GLOBE study can be found elsewhere (25, 39, 40).
 In February 2006, objective neighborhood data were collected in 14 neighborhoods in the city of Eindhoven.
-To maximize variability in neighborhood characteristics, data were collected in seven of the most deprived and seven of the most affluent neighborhoods, in which 814 study participants resided.
-Neighborhood socioeconomic status (SES) was based on the NIVEL (Netherlands Institute for Health Services Research) deprivation index, which is calculated from the proportion of economically nonactive, average income per income earner, proximity index, and the proportion of residents from non-Western origin (37).
+To maximize variability in neighborhood characteristics, the data was collected in seven of the most deprived and seven of the most affluent neighborhoods, in which 814 study participants resided.
+Neighborhood socioeconomic status (SES) was based on the NIVEL (Netherlands institute for health services research) deprivation index which is calculated from the proportion of economically non-active, average income per income earner, proximity index, and the proportion of residents from non-Western origin (37).
 The neighborhood was defined as the smallest geographical unit in the Netherlands created for statistical and administrative purposes.
-These neighborhoods have on average 2000 residents and vary in size between 0.5 and 1.0 km2.
-Respondents for whom information on walking behavior was missing (n = 37) or for whom more than a quarter of the values on the individual variables used in the analyses were missing (n = 41) were omitted from the analyses.
-Thus, a total of 736 respondents were included (mean number of respondents per neighborhood n = 53, ranging from 20 to 95).
-Under the Dutch law for medical-scientific research (WMO), ethical approval of this type of noninvasive survey research is not required.
-The participants were not asked to actively sign an informed consent form, but the background and objectives of the study were communicated on the first page of the questionnaire and in the accompanying invitation letter.
+These neighborhoods have on average 2000 residents and vary in size between 0.5 and 1.0 km.
+Respondents for whom information on walking behavior was missing (n=37) or for whom more than a quarter of the values on the individual variables used in the analyses were missing (n=41) were omitted from the analyses.
+Thus, a total of 736 respondents were included, (mean number of respondents per neighborhood n=53, ranging from 20 to 95).
+Under the Dutch law for medical-scientific research (WMO), ethical approval of this type of non-invasive survey research is not required.
+The participants were not asked to actively sign an informed consent form but the background and objectives of the study were communicated on the first page of the questionnaire and in the accompanying invitation letter.
 Completion of the questionnaire was voluntary.
-The use of personal data in the GLOBE study is in compliance with the Dutch Personal Data Protection Act and the Municipal Database Act and has been registered with the Dutch Data Protection Authority (number 1248943).
+The use of personal data in the GLOBE study is in compliance with the Dutch Personal Data Protection Act and the Municipal Database Act, and has been registered with the Dutch Data Protection Authority (number 1248943).